SonOfJ/TheFinalestProjectEver/README.md

 **2. Valid Map Check**

 The game automatically checks if the Map.txt file contains a valid map.
 The map must follow the dimension guidelines (width of 32 and a height of 18) and contain the characters to represent Pac-Man, Nodes, Dots, and Ghosts.
+There must be exaclty one Pac-Man and at least one empty Node or Ghost.
+In addition, the program does not allow oversized maps and the Map.txt file may not contain any more than 18 lines (this is a strict requirement!).

 **3. Node Data Structure**